nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📦 Feature | 2025-05-21 | Major update on data engine, database, and frontend components

+- Updated various files in auq_data_engine, auq_database, and auq_frontend directories, reflecting changes in data processing, database schema, and frontend components
+- The update aims to improve data loading, database migrations, and user interface for better user experience and data accuracy
+- Involved Python for data processing, SQL for database management, and TypeScript/JavaScript for frontend development

+This commit represents a significant milestone in our project.
+It not only enhances the overall functionality but also makes our application more user-friendly and data-driven.
+The changes will greatly improve the performance and reliability of our service.

 ## 🗃️ DB | 2025-05-20 | Added city_id to point features and updated data loading scripts

 - Modified the data loading scripts for Barcelona and Madrid in 'auq_data_engine/barcelona/load_point_features.py' and 'auq_data_engine/madrid/load_point_features.py'